kaelzhang/ctrip-apollo/README.md

 ### options.updateNotification

-If `options.updateNotification` is enabled, `options.refreshInterval` will be disabled unless
+If `options.updateNotification` is enabled, `options.fetchInterval` will be disabled unless polling is [abandoned](https://github.com/kaelzhang/ctrip-apollo#apollopollingretrypolicy-functionretries-pollingretrypolicy).

 ### await client.ready()